 The Foundation participates with other state organizations in a cash and investment pool controlled by the Office of the State Treasurer (Note C).
 The pool is invested in a combination of cash and fixed income instruments with maturities of up to 5 years.
 The State reports that investments are stated at their quoted market prices, except investment securities with a remaining maturity of one year or less at the time of purchase which are stated at cost or amortized cost.
 These investments would normally be considered level 1 and level 2 inputs on the fair value hierarchy; however, the existence of pooled allocations in determining the Foundation's share of the pool is considered to be a level 2 input.
-The fair value for pooled cash and investments categorized as level 2 as of June 30, 2016 was \$3,851,732.
+The fair value for pooled cash and investments categorized as level 2 as of June 30, 2017 and 2016 were \$3,680,648 and \$3,851,732, respectively.